 I also do forensic assessments for victims of crime and people seeking asylum as a result of torture and violence in their countries of origin.

-I provide clinical supervision to other clinicians doing this not-for-the-faint-of-heart work.
-And, I work in private practice.
+I also provide clinical supervision to other clinicians specializing in assessment and evaluation.

 Healing Arts and Science

 I’ve focused (and continue to) focus on learning the art and science of how to be with other people during vulnerable moments in their lives.

 Knowing when to say what, how to say it–and why you’re saying it–can make a critical difference in someone’s ability to make meaningful changes in their life.

 Knowing when and how to “do nothing” at all can make a critical difference in someone’s readiness to make that meaningful change.

 The ability to recognize when you’ve “missed” an opportunity with someone…so you can set the stage for “repair”…so that there can be additional opportunities – is more important than knowing.

 It’s essential for building the trust that can sustain the work.
 And the desired change.

 Over time, I’ve developed an appreciation for the intimate relationship between emotional experience, thoughts, feelings, behaviors, body, and spirit.